naisila/GWAG/readme.txt

 *Current status: Complete & Working.

+*IN ORDER TO ACCESS THE PROJECT:
+**DOWNLOAD THE ZIP FILE
+***Run drjava, Compiler MUST BE Java JDK 8.0_101 Compiler then open the project GWAG>GWAG.drjava to compile and run the project.
+****WE INVITE YOU TO BECOME A GWAGER.
+NOTE: DON'T USE YOUR MOST COMMONLY USED PASSWORD SINCE WE AS GAME OWNERS HAVE ACCESS TO EVERY PASSWORD.

 *The code consists of a set of Panels for each of the different pages of the game.
 Functionality of navigation is put to the buttons in a main frame, called Launch Frame.
 This frame is called in the main class of the project and then we Run the project.